A standard appointment is 10 minutes. You can speak with any doctor, but it is best to complete a course of treatment with the same doctor.

 - Email the dispensary at [email protected] (please include your name, date of birth, and which medication you are requesting)

-- Put your printed list of medications in the practice’s post box outside, or ring the doorbell and pass it to the receptionist through our acrylic screen
+- Put your printed list of medications in the practice’s post box outside, or pass it to a receptionist at the front desk.

 Do not wait until you have run out of medication to request more.
 It takes at least two working days for us to check your notes and order your medication.